 Resistance levels: 16

-Suppose you're looking for a compact elliptical cross trainer with a longer stride length for medium-high intensity workouts at a reasonable price.
-In that case, the Lifespan Fitness X-41 cross trainer is your best option.
-It has a rear magnetic flywheel weighing 8kg, which keeps you grounded enough to try out any of the 18 workout programs and 16 degrees of resistance.
-In addition, the big footplates and long stride length (46cm) with forward or reversible motion work together to give you a smooth workout.
+Its rear magnetic flywheel, weighing 8kg, keeps you grounded enough to try any of the 18 workout programs and 16 degrees of resistance.
+In addition, the oversized footplates and long stride length (46cm) with forward or reversible motion ensure a smooth workout.

 This cross trainer is Fitlink compatible.
 Therefore, you can sync the display to the Fitlink app on your mobile device to control your workout from your smartphone.
 It also comes with touch controls and an LCD, making using or changing resistance levels simple and intuitive.
-With a maximum recommended height of 200 cm and a maximum user weight capacity of 150 kg, Lifespan's good-quality cross trainer is reasonably priced.
+Lifespan's good-quality cross trainer is reasonably priced.
+It has a maximum recommended height of 200 cm and a maximum user weight capacity of 150 kg.

 Pros